-Artificial Intelligence (AI) is reshaping the world at breakneck speed.
-While its potential to solve complex problems and automate tedious tasks is undeniable.
-The ethical implications can’t be ignored.
+Artificial Intelligence (AI) is rapidly reshaping the world.
+While its potential to solve complex problems and automate tedious tasks is undeniable, the ethical implications can’t be ignored.
 Opaque algorithms and privacy concerns are just the tip of the iceberg when it comes to the challenging questions that loom over AI.

 As leaders, we must learn to answer these questions and be aware of the ethical challenges that face this innovation.
 We must collaborate across fields and sectors, ensuring transparency, accountability, and fairness in AI development and deployment.